-Tiffany gives God the glory for what she sees as a miracle financial healing.
+And Tiffany gives God the glory for what she sees as a miracle financial healing that came her way during the process.

 She and her husband were languishing under a "scary amount of debt," so they prayed for help from the Lord.
 Not long after that, she realized the grocery budget had the "greatest amount of wiggle-room" compared to fixed expenses like the mortgage and car payment.